terraform-google-modules/terraform-google-bootstrap/CONTRIBUTING.md

 ### Test Environment
 The easiest way to test the module is in an isolated test project.
 The setup for such a project is defined in [test/setup](./test/setup/) directory.

-To use this setup, you need a service account with Project Creator access on a folder.
+To use this setup, you need a service account with Project Creator access on a folder and Billing Account User on the billing account.
 Export the Service Account credentials to your environment like so:

 ```
 export SERVICE_ACCOUNT_JSON=$(< credentials.json)